john-s-lin/desert/docs/design/20240409_hermes_architecture/20240409_hermes_architecture.md

 `time_of_arrival` should be a `datetime.datetime` component, since we can then calculate total time spent waiting. `datetime.time` is not a good measure since rollover from `11:59:59` is `00:00:00`.
 For simplicity's sake, we will use an unsigned integer and measure time of arrival as time since start of epoch at `t = 0`.
 If wait-time increases, then `severity_score` should be increased such that patients that wait longer can be seen sooner.

 `time_to_treat` should be an integer component, represented as minutes.
-Time-to-treat represents an estimated time to treat a patient once a doctor is seen, whether it be as a admittance as a hospital in-patient or a discharge.
-In this prototype, time to treat will be procedurally generated but will be no less than 15 minutes.
+Time-to-treat represents an estimated time to treat a patient once a doctor is seen, whether it be as an admittance as a hospital in-patient or a discharge.
+In this prototype, time-to-treat will be procedurally generated but will be no less than 15 minutes.

 ```python
 class Patient: